jobizil/deploy-to-vercel/README.md

-CLone this repo to follow tutorial.
+Clone this repo to follow tutorial.